memfault/interrupt/_drafts/drafting-a-c-development-environment.md

 ## Adding unit tests

 We're already able to build our library, analyze it and have a formatter in place.
-One more thing that we should do, however, is add a unit test framework.
+One more thing that we need in our development environment is a unit test framework.

 For this article, I've chosen the [Unity](https://www.throwtheswitch.org/unity) test framework, executed on the host via [Ceedling](https://www.throwtheswitch.org/ceedling).
-I'm using this framework since it is quite easy to extend the tests to also include tests that are executed on the actual target hardware in case you're developing an embedded system.
+I'm using this framework since it is quite easy to extend the integration to also execute tests on an actual target hardware in case you're developing an embedded system.

 ### Installing `Unity` and `Ceedling` in the builder image